ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 ##### Filling out content
 Every control in the policy file will create at least one row in the export.
-For every rule on the control there will be row in the exported SRG.
+For every rule on the control there will be a row in the exported SRG.

 Below is the mapping from fields in the Compliance as Code to field in the spreadsheet.
 The **bolded** items are under direct control of content authors.

 * IA Control -> DISA OS SRG XML
   * As of v2r1 that field is blank